cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## Make yourself a proper validator

 As you know by now, a Cosmos SDK blockchain relies on identified validators to produce blocks.
-Initially, there is no validator to generate blocks.
+Initially there is no validator to generate blocks.
 You are in a catch-22 situation: your initialized and unstarted chain needs a genesis account and validator for bootstrapping purposes.

 Make your key (also known as an account) have an initial balance in the genesis file: